-This document describes Carrier Block Load v4.16 compliance with ANSI/ASHRAE/ACCA Standard 183-2007, Peak Cooling and Heating Load Calculations in Buildings Except Low-Rise Residential Buildings.
-The description below applies to Block Load version 4.10 through 4.16.
+This document describes Carrier Block Load v4.2 compliance with ANSI/ASHRAE/ACCA Standard 183-2024, Peak Cooling and Heating Load Calculations in Buildings Except Low-Rise Residential Buildings.

 The purpose of Standard 183 to establish minimum requirements for methods and procedures used to calculate peak cooling and heating loads for all buildings except low rise residential buildings.
 As the Foreword to Standard 183 notes "Although there are many methods available to perform peak cooling and heating load calculations, the intent of this standard is to establish a minimum level of requirements that is as inclusive of as many methods as possible while being restrictive enough to mandate an appropriate level of care and accuracy.
 An accurate peak cooling or heating load requires not only that a sound method be used but also that inputs to the method are reasonable and realistic (the execution of the method)."